Quirinus/MXLU_Documentation/README.md

 - Skill tree names on Character pages --> check if you agree with tree names or some should be changed (I'm not sure about some), post in the thread
 - http://www.medianxl.com/t6275p40-xvc-bugsfeedback#173660 check in files and ingame, then fix
 - TU spear Ravenbeak check str stats if they match the docs, check multiple tiers... maybe wait for files to check this one... (they do match)
+- (claygame) : do we really need 'armor looks' page? (cg: i guess this can stay as a flavour)